enkidevs/curriculum/typescript/typescript-introduction/tsc-classes-and-interfaces/tsc-classes-intro.md

 practiceQuestion:
   formats:
     - fill-in-the-gap
+    - type-in-the-gap
-  context: relative
+  context: standalone
 revisionQuestion:
   formats:
     - fill-in-the-gap
+    - type-in-the-gap
-  context: relative
+  context: standalone
 ---

 # Introduction to Classes

 ---

 ## Content

-Classes represent the building blocks of the style of programming called *object-oriented programming*, or OOP[1].
+Classes represent the building blocks of the style of programming called _object-oriented programming_, or OOP[1].

 The idea behind OOP is to organize related values and behaviors into definitions of things that exist in your program (an "Animal", a "GamePlayer", a "User", etc).